codingMustache/codingMustache/README.md

 ## Joke of the Day

-I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+Which data structure does FILO apply to?
- 1. 8
+ 1. Stack
- 2. 12
+ 2. Queue
- 3. 4
+ 3. Heap
- 4. 10
+ 4. Tree

 <details>
   <summary>Answer</summary>
-  10
+  Stack
 </details>